HoussamBoukhe/FreSpeD/README.md

 We give some examples of application of the FreSpeD method to simulated data, then to datasets from [Physionet](https://physionet.org/).

-More details can be found on the folder README.Rmd
+More details can be found in the README.Rmd file